Hawaii Greenhouse Gas Program

 The Department of Health has established the Hawaii Greenhouse Gas (GHG) Program to combat the threat of climate change and sea level rise.
 The program utilizes the Air Pollution Control Permit process of the Clean Air Branch to regulate GHG emissions statewide.
 The Hawaii GHG program works in conjunction with other Federal and Hawaii State programs to mitigate GHGs.

 Act 234 of the 2007 Legislature established the foundation for the Hawaii GHG Program.
 It declared a policy to reduce GHG emissions statewide to 1990 levels by 2020.
 Act 15 of the 2018 Legislature established a statewide carbon net-negative goal by 2045.
 Act 238 of the 2022 Legislature established a goal for the level of statewide GHG emissions to be at least 50 percent below 2005 levels by the year 2030 (including airplane emissions).

-On June 30, 2014, Hawaii Administrative Rules, Chapter 11-60.1 was amended to adopt the new Hawaii GHG program.
+On June 30, 2014, Hawaii Administrative Rules (HAR), Chapter 11-60.1 was amended to adopt the new Hawaii GHG program.
 The main requirements of the program are set forth in Subchapter 11, Greenhouse Gas Emissions.
 During promulgation, public comments were solicited and received and a response to comments was provided.

 Large Existing Covered Sources

 To reduce GHGs, the rules specify a 16% GHG emission cap for large existing stationary sources (“affected sources”) with potential carbon dioxide equivalent (CO2e) emissions at or above 100,000 tons per year.
 Each affected source must submit a GHG emission reduction plan for establishing measures that will be used to meet the emission cap.
 The approved GHG emission cap and associated monitoring, recordkeeping, and reporting provisions will be made part of the facility’s covered source permit.
-The deadline for submitting GHG emission reduction plans is June 30, 2015.
+The deadline for submitting GHG emission reduction plans was June 30, 2015.
 The Clean Air Branch has received GHG emission reduction plans from all affected facilities for incorporating GHG emission caps into the air permits pursuant to HAR §11-60.1-204(d)(6)(C).